Sander Hollanders: BAL (2017–2022)

 Born in Kerkrade, Hollanders is a product of the Basketball Academie Limburg (BAL) youth academy.
 He made his debut in the Dutch Basketball League (DBL) in the 2017–18 season.
 In January 2020, Hollanders signed an extension with BAL until 2023.

 In the 2020–21 season, Hollanders had his breakout season as he averaged 14.5 points per game and also won the Kees Akerboom Trophy after making 77 three-point field goals.
 On 7 February, he scored a career-high 28 points in an 81–58 win over Aris Leeuwarden.
 On 2 May 2021, he won the 2021 DBL Cup with his team after beating Yoast United in the final.
 Hollanders scored 17 points in the championship game.

 On 30 April 2022, Hollanders won the Dutch Rising Player of the Year award for the 2021–22 season.

 Donar (2022–2024)

 On 29 June 2022, Hollanders signed a two-year contract with Donar.

-Spirou Basket (2024–present)
+Spirou Basket (2024–2025)

 On August 14, 2024, he signed with Spirou of the BNXT League.

+Hollanders signed for Bàsquet Girona of the Liga ACB in September of 2025, staying with the Catalans until February 2026.
+On the same day, he signed for HLA Alicante of the Primera FEB.